xiaoren-QAQ/SSU_Docs/src/en/base/install.md

 ### Authorizing through other managers

-When using `SakitinSU` as a module manager, you need to pre-install a Root solution like `Magisk` or `KernelSU`.
+When using `ShiroSU` as a module manager, you need to pre-install a Root solution like `Magisk` or `KernelSU`.

-1. Grant Root permissions to the `SakitinSU` application in the `Magisk` or `KernelSU` manager.
+1. Grant Root permissions to the `ShiroSU` application in the `Magisk` or `KernelSU` manager.
-2. After authorization, `SakitinSU` will automatically detect and load the module list for subsequent management.
+2. After authorization, `ShiroSU` will automatically detect and load the module list for subsequent management.

-### Through SakitinSU (Under Development)
+### Through ShiroSU (Under Development)

 > [!NOTE]
-> The native Root implementation of `SakitinSU` is under development and is not currently supported in this version.
+> The native Root implementation of `ShiroSU` is under development and is not currently supported in this version.

 ---